 Only two of the mountains are open to the public for bushwalking and climbing: Mount Tibrogargan and Mount Ngungun.
 Both offer walking tracks ranging from easy to very challenging, many leading through open forests to lookouts offering panoramic views.
 Before you head out on a walk, stop at the Glass House Mountains Visitor and Interpretive Centre, where you can learn about local history and attractions, pick up a local map, and use the free wi-fi.
 The centre also sells local products such as jams and honey.

-Hire a car and wind down the windows as you explore the winding back roads of the Glass House Mountains.
-The 55 kilometre (34 mile) Blackall Range Tourist Drive, just north of the Glass House Mountains, is one of the most scenic drives in Australia, with views all the way back to the beaches on the coast.
+Hire a car and roll down the windows as you explore the winding back roads of the Glass House Mountains.
+The 55-kilometre (34-mile) Blackall Range Tourist Drive, just north of the Glass House Mountains, is one of the most scenic drives in Australia, with views all the way back to the beaches on the coast.
 This subtropical area is home to farms growing pineapples, strawberries, avocados and macadamias, so look out for roadside stalls selling produce along any of the roads in the area.
 You can generally leave coins in "honesty boxes" in exchange for your purchase.
 If train travel is of interest, you may wish to catch a ride on the area's historic rail network.
-Modern trains rather than steam trains now operate to and around the region, but the stations have been there since the 1890s.
-The tracks were first laid to transport timber.